Hannibal (2001)

 He once told be that whenever feasible, he preferred to eat the rude.
 “Free-range rude” he called them.”

-When Jonathan Demme, who piloted The Silence Of The Lambs, passed on the property, Ridley Scott stepped in to direct; this was a one-two punch for him that year, going for the kill (count) with the gripping combat carnage of Black Hawk Down.
-Paring down Harris’ 500+ page novel to an acceptable running time length (132 minutes) also required cutting out many of its more ‘indigestible’ elements.
-David Mamet tackled it first, then his work was almost completely revamped by Steven Zailian.
-With the cast picked, locations selected and millions of dollars in the kitty, there was enough for the animal wranglers/trainers to carefully ‘audition’ 6,000 possible critters and select the eighteen gnarliest 500-pound hogs.
+When Jonathan Demme, who piloted The Silence Of The Lambs, passed on the property, Ridley Scott nimbly stepped in to direct; this was a one-two punch for him that year, which saw going for the kill (count) with the gripping combat carnage of Black Hawk Down.
+Paring down Harris’ 500+ page novel to an acceptable running time length (132 minutes) wasn’t just dicing heft; it also required cutting out many of its more ‘indigestible’ elements.
+David Mamet tackled it first, then his multiple drafts were almost completely revamped by Steven Zailian.
+With the cast ably picked, atmospheric locations selected and millions of dollars in the kitty, there was enough on hand for the animal wranglers/trainers to carefully ‘audition’ 6,000 possible critters to select the eighteen gnarliest 500-pound hogs.
 The biggest was a Russian boar that weighed in at 770.
 Let’s agree there would be nicer ways to exit.

 CLARICE: “Do right, and you’ll live through this.”
 HANNIBAL “Spoken like a true Protestant.”

-Hopkins has fun with the role (the situations are so over-the-top it’s almost as campy as it is spooky), Moore is okay but she can’t help but operate in the shadow of Jodie Foster, plus Clarice is not nearly as well serviced by the script.
+Hopkins has sinister fun with the role (the situations are so over-the-top it’s almost as campy as spooky), Moore is okay but she can’t help but operate in the shadow of Jodie Foster, plus Clarice’s character is not nearly as well served by the script.
 Oldman is sublimely yucky as the disgusting Verger, and Giannini is affecting as the ill-fated Pazzi.
 Hans Zimmer scored, one of a half dozen he composed for the director, and John Mathieson was cinematographer, his second of six for Scott, capturing that smoky patina Sir Ridley often favors, rich on the blue this time.
 Makeup artist Greg Cannom created the violated face for Verger: Oldman enduring six hours of prep for his scenes.
-With the ripped up face, a disembowelment, the hog chomping and several servings of brain food the repellent factor is pushed pretty far.
+With the ripped up face, a disembowelment, gross hog chomping and several servings of brain food the repellent factor is pushed pretty far.

 You see, the brain itself feels no pain if that concerns you, Clarice.
 For example, Paul won’t miss this little piece here, which is part of the pre-frontal lobe, which they say is the seat of good manners.”

 Sly fox Dino De Laurentiis and his wife Martha bankrolled the $87,000,000 tab, 23% of that for Sir Tony’s salary—that’s called “eating the rich.”
-With Željko Ivanek, Frankie R. Faison, Francesca Neri, Mark Margolis and Robert Rietti.
+With Željko Ivanek, Frankie R. Faison, Francesca Neri (elegant as Pazzi’s wife), Mark Margolis and Robert Rietti.
 Followed a year later by prequel Red Dragon, with another showing up five years on in Hannibal Rising.

 Leave a comment